mrefaay89/mrefaay.github.io/_posts/2026-01-26-nutanix-inplace-conversion-esxi-to-ahv.md

 ## Conclusion
 Transitioning to AHV reduces licensing overhead and prepares your environment for native Nutanix automation.
 By following these steps and prerequisites, you ensure a stable and predictable outcome for your critical workloads.

----
-*This guide is part of our internal knowledge base for the technical team.
-If you are an engineer like **Ahmed Noor** or **Mustafa Mohamed** working on these clusters, please ensure you check the NGT status before starting.*